IamAScappy/Metatron/README.md

 ## Usage

-To open a mp3 file for writing:
+To open a MPEG media file for reading and writing:
 ```swift
 do
 {